 Los Hernandez won a James Beard Classics award for their now-famous tamales.
-This family-run business opened in 1990 and is most well known for its seasonal (mid-April to June) asparagus tamales which trigger queues down the block.
-I was told by the owner’s daughter that their success is driven by their homemade masa – they even sell the masa on its own (as well as a lot of frozen tamales).
+This family-run business opened in 1990 and is known for its seasonal (mid-April to June) asparagus tamales that trigger queues down the block.
+The owner’s daughter told me that their homemade masa drives their success – they even sell the masa on its own (as well as a lot of frozen tamales).

 I only ate good meals on my trip to Washington State, but I must say Crafted in Yakima was my favorite meal of the trip.
 Run by a husband and wife team, Crafted is all about local and the menu is constantly changing.

 The restaurant itself has a long bar and two top tables along the side.
-We had the position of choice, which is the bar stools in front of the kitchen – no screens just live cooking.
+We had the position of choice: the bar stools in front of the kitchen – no screens just live cooking.
 We kicked off with oysters featuring a strawberry beet mignonette.
 This was followed by the oh-so-tasty wood-fired beets with apple butter, herbed goat’s cheese and roasted pecans.

 I was a bit unsure about the agnolotti pasta with peach ricotta, black pepper mascarpone, grilled peaches and black garlic crumble but it was absolutely delicious.
 But the highlight of an evening of taste sensations was the dessert.
 Crafted is known for its smores dessert and we had a prime seat to watch it being prepared, blow torch and all to get those marshmallows the right type of texture.